Indiana Nursing License Requirements

 1. Earn a Degree in Registered Nursing from an Accredited Program.

-The Indiana Board of Nursing provides accreditation to select educational programs designed to educate registered nurses in the state, with the exception of graduate programs and programs offering a Registered Nurse-Bachelor of Science, Nursing degree.1 Equivalent programs in other states may still qualify prospective registered nurses for licensure.
+The Indiana Board of Nursing provides approval to select educational programs designed to educate registered nurses within the state.1 Equivalent programs in other states may still qualify prospective registered nurses for licensure.
 Candidates can access a list of accredited programs as well as historical school graduate pass rates on the National Council Licensure Examination on the Indiana State Board of Nursing website.1

 2. Submit the Application For Licensure By Examination.